Oxsomi/core3/README.md

   - File manipulation:
     - Conversions between oiCA/oiDL and raw files (zip-like).
     - Encryption/decryption.
-    - File inspection for oiCA/oiDL files.
+    - File inspection for oiCA/oiDL/oiSH files.
   - Hash tool for files and strings (supporting sha256, crc32c).
   - Random key, char, data and number generator.
   - Profile tool for testing speed of float casts, csprng, crc32c, sha256 and aes256 (encryption and decryption).
+  - Shader preprocessing and reflection (TBD).
+  - Iterating graphics devices (Vulkan or DirectX12).
   - For more info check the [documentation](docs/OxC3_tool.md).

 One of the useful things about C is that files are incredibly easy to compile and parse compared to C++; resulting in reduced build times and allowing easy parsing for reflection or even auto generated documentation for things like types, function signatures and errors a function might return.